xiangdilin/portfolio/README.md

 Welcome!
 I’m Dakota, a M.S. student at **Stanford University Institute for Computational and Mathematical Engineering (ICME)** graduating in 2028, with a background in applied mathematics, machine learning, and computational research.

-This repository showcases selected projects spanning **machine learning, natural language processing, network analysis, image processing, data-driven modeling, and interactive web applications**.
 My work combines mathematical methods with practical computational tools to extract patterns from complex datasets and build interpretable solutions.
+This repository showcases selected projects spanning machine learning, natural language processing, network analysis, image processing, and data-driven modeling.

+It also includes interactive web applications I built out of personal interest and for my own use.

 **📌 For the best viewing experience of the project writeups, please download the PDFs.**